Women and Children First: Background and recording

 The opening track, "And the Cradle Will Rock..." begins with what sounds like a guitar, but is actually a phase shifter-effected Wurlitzer electric piano played through Eddie Van Halen's 1960s model 100-watt Marshall Plexi amplifier.

-Like the two preceding albums, Women and Children First was recorded in Hollywood at Sunset Studios, within about two weeks.
-The album features more studio overdubs and less emphasis on backing vocals, partly because two of the songs, "In a Simple Rhyme" and "Take Your Whiskey Home", had already been written and recorded in a 1974 Cherokee Studios demo, before Michael Anthony had joined them, albeit both with some differences lyrically and musically.
+Like the two preceding albums, Women and Children First was recorded in Hollywood at Sunset Studios, in about two weeks.
+The album has more studio overdubs and less emphasis on backing vocals.

+This was partly because two of the songs, "In a Simple Rhyme" and "Take Your Whiskey Home", had been written and recorded six years earlier, before Michael Anthony had joined the band.
+The songs had been recorded as demos at Cherokee Studios; the versions on Women and Children First had some differences lyrically and musically.
 Two other songs had also been played live earlier: "Fools" as early as 1975, while "Loss of Control" debuted in 1977.

-"Could This Be Magic?" contains the only female backing vocal ever recorded for a Van Halen song; Nicolette Larson sings during some of the choruses.
+"Could This Be Magic?" contains the only female backing vocal ever recorded for a Van Halen song: Nicolette Larson sings during some of the choruses.
 The rain sound in the background is not an effect; it was raining outside, and the band decided to record the sound in stereo using two Neumann KM84 microphones, and added it to the track.

 The album contains a track at the end of "In a Simple Rhyme," a brief instrumental piece entitled "Growth," beginning at 4:19.
 While "Growth" faded out on the original vinyl LP and cassette, it was given a cold ending at full volume on the compact disc.
-At the time the band was considering starting what would become their next album, Fair Warning, with a continuation of "Growth," but did not.
+At the time, the band was considering starting what would become their next album, Fair Warning, with a continuation of "Growth," but did not.
 "Growth" was a staple of the band's live shows with Roth and often used as the start of their encores.

 Several outtakes from these sessions exist, including an unreleased instrumental often referred to as "Act Like It Hurts," which was the title Eddie Van Halen originally wanted for "Tora!
 Tora!".
 "Act Like It Hurts" was also the source of a riff used for "House of Pain," released on 1984.

 The first single from the album was the keyboard-driven "And the Cradle Will Rock..."
 Although the single was not as successful as previous release "Dance the Night Away" or the cover of "You Really Got Me," the album itself was well-received, went platinum within a year and further entrenched the band as a popular concert draw.
 The song "Everybody Wants Some!!" was also a concert staple through the 1984 tour, and continued to be played by David Lee Roth after he left Van Halen.

 The vinyl LP version included a poster of a photograph by Helmut Newton featuring Roth chained to a fence.